-General and administrative expenses increased by \$2.7 million, from \$2.4 million for the year ended December 31, 2018 to \$5.1 million for the year ended December 31, 2019.
+General and administrative expenses increased by approximately \$4.4 million from \$5.1 million for the year ended December 31, 2019 to \$9.5 million for the year ended December 31, 2020.
 The increase in general and administrative expenses was primarily attributable to the following:

-- a \$1.4 million increase in consulting and professional fees, including legal, business development, accounting and audit fees; - a \$0.9 million increase in personnel costs, including stock-based compensation expense, primarily due to an increase headcount; and - a \$0.4 million increase in other general and administrative operational costs, including facilities, rent and insurance.
+- a \$2.3 million increase in other general and administrative operational costs, including facilities, rent and increased insurance costs as a result of operating as a public company; - a \$1.7 million increase in personnel costs, including a \$0.9 million increase in stock-based compensation expense, primarily due to an increase headcount; and - a \$0.4 million increase in legal and professional costs.

-Total Other Income (Expense), Net
+Total Other Income, Net

-Total other income (expense), net was expense of \$0.7 million for the year ended December 31, 2018, compared to income of \$0.7 million for the year ended December 31, 2019.
-During 2018, we remeasured our preferred stock tranche obligation to fair value, which accounts for the entirety of total other income (expense), net.
-In 2019, we invested our cash in money market funds and available-for-sale securities and our total other income (expense), net of \$0.7 million for the year ended December 31, 2019 consisted primarily of interest earned on our cash, cash equivalents and investments.
+Total other income, net was \$0.7 million for the year ended December 31, 2019, compared to total other income, net of \$0.3 million for the year ended December 31, 2020.
+In June 2019, we invested our cash in money market funds and available-for-sale securities and in each of the years ended December 31, 2019 and December 31, 2020, our total other income, net consisted primarily of interest earned on our cash, cash equivalents and investments.